 - Put all the Porridge ingredients in the bowl.
 I usually do this the night before and leave it to soak in the fridge.
 Which gives a better texture, faster cooking and improved digestion.

 - You can put a plate under the bowl in the microwave, just in case the porridge spills over.
 Cook it for 1.5 – 4 minutes.
 Timings vary depending on the microwave.

 Note: Once you stop stirring porridge, it will thicken a little

 The first time I make porridge in a microwave, I cook it for 2 minutes, then take it out, stir it and see if it’s the texture I want.
 If the oats haven’t absorbed the liquid, I put it back in and cook it for a little longer.
+Try 30 second increments.
+If it’s too thick, I add more soya milk, stir, and cook it a little longer.
 I do the same when I change the recipe too, experimenting with the timings to get the texture I want.

 Using a cooker or stove

 - Put all the Porridge ingredients in a saucepan.
 I like to do this an hour or two before cooking, but it’s not necessary.

 - Put the saucepan on the stove.